SuperElastix/SimpleElastix/README.md

 The goal of SimpleElastix is to bring the robust medical image registration algorithms of the [elastix](http://elastix.isi.uu.nl/ "Elastix website") library to a wider audience by integrating elastix with [SimpleITK](https://github.com/SimpleITK/SimpleITK "SimpleITK github repository").
 This package provides

 - elastix and transformix bindings for Python, Java, R, Ruby, Octave, Lua, Tcl and C# (see [elastix manual](http://elastix.isi.uu.nl/download/elastix_manual_v4.7.pdf "elastix manual" for a list of supported algorithms).
+- A SuperBuild that automatically compiles and installs SimpleElastix and any dependencies.
 - A user-friendly API that aligns with the design philosophy of SimpleITK, developed specifically for rapid prototyping and use in scripting languages.
 If you are interested, [The Design of SimpleITK](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3874546/ "PubMed") is a great read.
 - Pre-configured parameter files that should serve as good starting points for new users.
 - The complete set of SimpleITK image processing algorithms.

-- A SuperBuild that automatically compiles and installs SimpleElastix and any dependencies.
+Elastix code can be found in the Code/Elastix directory.
 Previously, using elastix and transformix on large datasets would incur a significant overhead, from scripting command line invocations and arguments to copying images and transform parameter files across folders.
 With SimpleElastix this complexity is easier to manage and more memory and disk I/O efficient.

 Let's look at some code.
 Say you need to compare the volume, mean intensity and standard deviation of (possibly multiple) anatomical structures across a population of images using an atlas segmentation.
 This is accomplished using the following lines of Python code: